 Biology: The UDC Edge

 Biology students at the University of the District of Columbia are fully engaged in the research life of the university.
-Through the STEM Center for Research and Development and other research initiatives offered by UDC and the biology program, you have ample opportunities to gain research experience as an undergraduate, putting your classroom knowledge to work and providing unique preparation for graduate study or employment in the field.
+Through the STEM Center for Research and Development and other research initiatives offered by UDC and the Biology Program, students can gain research experience as an undergraduate, putting their classroom knowledge to work and providing unique preparation for graduate study or employment in the field.

-In addition, the biology program is one of the leading research centers on cancer biology in the region, and students have the chance to work in partnership with expert faculty researchers to better understand this debilitating disease.
+In addition, the Biology Program is one of a few institutions in the United States that offers a Master of Science Degree in Cancer Biology, Prevention, and Control.
+Biology masters students have the unique opportunity to work in partnership with expert faculty researchers at the Georgetown University Lombardi Comprehensive Cancer Center to better understand this debilitating disease.

 Bachelor’s Degree (BS) in Biology